 If you are going to try a case where there have been forensic evaluations and the expert witness is going to testify, you should be very familiar with the Diagnostic Statistical Manual, commonly called the “DSM”.
 The DSM is currently in version number 5.

-Although there is some controversy among some psychologists about the DMS, upwards of 90 % of clinical and forensic psychologists and psychiatrists use it, and it is also used by health insurance companies in deciding coverage of treatments of mental conditions.
+Although there is some controversy among some psychologists about the DMS, virtually all clinical and forensic psychologists and psychiatrists use it, and it is also used by health insurance companies in deciding coverage of treatments of mental conditions.

-The DSM is considered to be an expert treatise, which means that you should not be allowed to put it, or portions of it, in evidence using your own witness, but it can be put in evidence as part of your impeachment of the court’s expert, if the expert admits (which he almost certainly will) that the DSM is an authoritative text used in the field and the DSM arguably contradicts his methodology, recommendations or conclusions.
+The DSM is almost universally considered to be an expert treatise, which means that you should not be allowed to put it, or portions of it, in evidence using your own witness, but it can be used to impeach the court’s expert, if the expert admits (which he almost certainly will) that the DSM is an authoritative text used in the field and the DSM arguably contradicts his methodology, recommendations, or conclusions.

 For example, assume that the expert did not make a diagnosis of either parent and did not administer psychological tests.
 When cross examined such a witness would probably claim that there were no real signs of any mental illness.